Basrah123/best-repo-ever/README.md

 # best-repo-ever

-## This is an example of changes to commit
+## This is an example of a merge conflict